scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

 ##**5.4 Launch the stack**

+Get a feel for the options that *heat* supports.

+    heat --help
+    which heat
+    sudo rpm -qa | grep heat
+    sudo rpm -qc openstack-heat-common
+    sudo rpm -qf $(which heat)

 Now run the *heat* command and launch the stack.
 The -f option tells *heat* where the template file resides.
 The -e option points *heat* to the environment file that was created in the previous section.

+    . ~/keystone_admin

 **Note: it can take up to 10 minutes for this to complete**